educationwarehouse/edwh-bundler-plugin/README.md

 ## Usage

+After setting up a correct `bundle.yaml`, simply run `edwh bundle.build' to build your JS and CSS bundles!

 ### JS

 Since this package is Python-only, it can't do any of the more fancy stuff that nodejs-based bundlers can.